ONSdigital/csvcubed/external-docs/docs/guides/configuration/qube-config/unit-definitions.md

 ### Description

-The first section  of this page showed the use of a `label`, which serves as a short form title for the unit.
+The first section of this page showed the use of the `label` field, which serves as a short form title for the unit.
 Another way to add more detail to the unit's definition is the `description` field.
 This is a long form text description that can give further information about the unit.
 The JSON below shows a previously used example of a unit configuration in a units column, this time using a description:

 ```json
 {